Telroshan/Jam-Let-it-Rock/README.md

-# Jam - Let It Rock
+# Jam - Let it Rock

 ## Pitch
 Defeat a friend of yours in a rock, paper, scissors game, with spicy encounters.